 Your doctors and nurses will keep a close eye on you.
 They may need to lower the dose of the drug causing the neuropathy.
 This might stop your symptoms from getting worse.
 Or they might stop the drug temporarily to allow the nerve changes to recover.

-If your symptoms do get worse, your doctor might suggest a different cancer treatment.
+If your symptoms worsen, your doctor or specialist nurse might suggest a different cancer treatment.

-Peripheral neuropathy caused by chemotherapy and targeted cancer drugs is not always easy to manage.
+Peripheral neuropathy caused by cancer drugs is not always easy to manage.
 How well treatment works varies a great deal from person to person.

-The American Society of Clinical Oncology (ASCO) has written guidelines for the treatment of peripheral neuropathy caused by chemotherapy.
+The American Society of Clinical Oncology (ASCO) and the European Society for Medical Oncology (ESMO) have written guidelines for treating peripheral neuropathy caused by chemotherapy.
 They have looked at all the best evidence available.
-The guidelines suggest that doctors can treat nerve changes with an antidepressant drug called duloxetine (Cymbalta).
+The guidelines say doctors can treat nerve changes with an antidepressant drug called duloxetine (Cymbalta).